victoragaba/victoragaba/README.md

 🌱 I’m currently learning:

-Advanced concepts in machine learning and data science, particularly in the context of nonlinear optimization and reinforcement learning.
+Advanced concepts in machine learning and data science, particularly in the context of nonlinear optimization and approximation algorithms.

 👯 I’m looking to collaborate on: